HvostchedUser/comdai/README.md

 2. **Collaborative Editing:** Work together seamlessly on the same document, making Comdai perfect for team projects or brainstorming sessions.
 3. **Markdown Syntax Support:**  Comdai provides a familiar Markdown experience with easy-to-use syntax for headings, lists, and more.

-**Getting Started:**

-* Visit our website: [Link to Website]
-* Download the latest version from GitHub: [Link to Github Repository]
-* Explore the comprehensive documentation: [Link to Documentation]

-**Join the Comdai Community:**  We're passionate about creating a collaborative, AI-powered writing environment.
-Connect with us on [Social Media Links].

 Let Comdai empower your creativity and productivity!